lvgl/lvgl/docs/CONTRIBUTING.md

 # Contributing to Littlev Graphics Library
 First of all thank you for reading these guide before contributing!

-In this guid you can read how can you help in developing the Littlev Graphic Library.
-These are not strick rules reather just suggestions.
+In this guide you can read how can you help in developing the Littlev Graphic Library.
+These are not strict rules rather just suggestions.
 If you have a constructive idea just create pull request on this document!

 ### Table Of Content
 * [Who can contribute?](#who-can-contribute)